Finding Effective Divorce Solutions Without A Courtroom Battle

 At The Schwab Law Firm, our attorneys have extensive experience guiding clients in Terrebonne Parish and throughout southeast Louisiana through the divorce process.
-We place an emphasis on finding cooperative and productive solutions that effectively address your needs.
+We emphasize finding cooperative and productive solutions that effectively address your needs.

 Our Approach To Divorce

 When you come to us for legal advice in your divorce, we will take the time to understand the facts of your situation and your goals.
 Our attorneys can explain Louisiana’s divorce process and how the community property laws work, and we can provide you with a realistic assessment of what you can expect.
-We will discuss all of your legal options and formulate the approach that will meet your goals most effectively.
+We will discuss all of your legal options and formulate the approach that will most effectively meet your goals.

-Most of the time, divorce and related issues such as child custody and support are addressed in a settlement conference with both parties and their lawyers.
+Most of the time, divorce and related issues such as child custody and parenting time and spousal and child support guidelines are addressed in a settlement conference with both parties and their lawyers.
 At The Schwab Law Firm, we have extensive backgrounds in alternative dispute resolution.
 As qualified family law mediators, we help our clients arrive at agreements without a lengthy and expensive courtroom fight whenever possible.

 Methods like mediation, which is basically a facilitated negotiation, and collaborative divorce allow couples to make their own decisions tailored to their individual situation.
-Collaborative law takes a team-based approach to divorce, where the divorcing spouses, along with their attorneys, a counselor and a financial advisor, work together to arrive at a solution that each can accept.
+Collaborative law takes a team-based approach to divorce.
+The divorcing spouses and their attorneys, a counselor and a financial adviser, work together to arrive at a solution that each can accept.
 Less costly, time-consuming and adversarial than traditional litigation, these methods can minimize the emotional impact of divorce on the parties involved, including the children.

 However, if a reasonable agreement cannot be achieved, our firm stands ready to protect your best interests in the courtroom through litigation.